ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When sending a 2.05 (Content) response to a full query request (see {{ssec-trl-full-query-extended-req}}), the response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-* 'full-set': this field MUST include a CBOR array of token hashes.
-The CBOR array is populated and formatted as defined for the CBOR array 'full-set' in {{ssec-trl-full-query}}.
+* 'full_set': this field MUST include a CBOR array of token hashes.
+The CBOR array is populated and formatted as defined for the CBOR array 'full_set' in {{ssec-trl-full-query}}.

 * 'cursor': this field MUST include either the CBOR simple value "null" (0xf6) or a CBOR unsigned integer.